IN/0240/EN - PROCESS MODELING AND SIMULATION

 Verification of learning

-The final exam consists in delivering written reports for the home works, analogous to the one carried out in class, and a final project.
+The final exam consists in delivering written reports for the assigned homeworks, analogous to the one carried out in class, and a final discussion (in-presence or remotely using computer aids).

 The student, to pass the exam, should be able to: